 This did however put my family in a position that we likely wouldn’t have chosen for ourselves, but after some conversation it became clear.
 At least in the short term, I would be a stay at home dad with time to work on a few ideas that had been percolating.
+It wasn’t clear whether any of the ideas would be profitable or helpful to others, but what a privilege to be given the time and resources to try something of my own.

 The first idea I had was otto, it’s a home automation platform built on top of Home Assistant.
 Home Assistant is a techies dream platform: open source with a rich contributor base.
 This also meant that there was lots of data that AI would have available to it.
 This was my first introduction to working with LLMs every day.
-Very early on I tried and liked Claude.
+Very early on, I tried and liked Claude.
 So much so I signed up for Claude Max almost immediately.

 The otto product was designed it to be completely modular; allowing for up to 9 users and 10 rooms.
 It would enable room presence detection and adjust smart devices in the home to meet my requirements.
 I spent a bit over 6 months really trying to nail it down, but things were getting slower and often felt buggier.
 When another idea came to mind it was timed just perfectly with another tools introduction.